 - Now, my face was unknown to the churches of Judea who are in the Anointed.

-- And they were only hearing that: “The man who previously persecuted us now preaches the gospel of the faith he was previously ravaging.”
+- And they were only hearing that: “The man previously persecuting us now preaches the gospel of the faith which he was formerly ravaging.”

 - And they were glorifying God because of me.